Salamander letter: Purchase and publicity

-In Church News on April 28, 1985, the LDS Church revealed the contents of the salamander letter.
-Alongside was included a First Presidency statement, quoting President Hinckley: "No one, of course, can be certain that Martin Harris wrote the document.
+In the Church News on April 28, 1985, the LDS Church revealed the contents of the salamander letter.
+Alongside was included a First Presidency statement, quoting Gordon B. Hinckley: "No one, of course, can be certain that Martin Harris wrote the document.
 However, at this point we accept the judgment of the examiner that there is no indication that it is a forgery.
 This does not preclude the possibility that it may have been forged at a time when the Church had many enemies.
 It is, however, an interesting document of the times."
 At about this same time, the church also released a letter to its high school seminary program for youth, suggesting that seminary teachers not encourage debate about the salamander letter, but that they should tactfully answer genuine questions on the subject.
 FARMS (a research group composed of Mormon scholars) published several articles which examined the salamander letter, such as, "Why Might a Person in 1830 Connect an Angel With a Salamander?"